John Bayne Maclean

 Lieutenant Colonel John Bayne Maclean (26 September 1862 – 25 September 1950) was a Canadian publisher.
 He founded Maclean's Magazine, the Financial Post and the Maclean Publishing Company, later known as Maclean-Hunter.

 Life and career

-Maclean was born in Crieff, Ontario (bordering south end of Guelph), to Scottish-born parents, Catherine (Cameron) and Andrew MacLean.
+Maclean was born in Crieff, Canada West (bordering south end of Guelph), to Scottish-born parents, Catherine (Cameron) and Andrew MacLean.
 Maclean's father was a Presbyterian minister in Puslinch Township.
 Maclean moved to Chatsworth, Ontario, and graduated as a teacher from Toronto Normal School.